fenago/automation-anywhere-course/lab_guides/md/Lab_18.md

 -   Two `Number` type variables -- one for the current price and the other for the calculated discounted price

-We can start the walk-through by building the outline using steps and comments and creating the variables we will
+We can start the lab by building the outline using steps and comments and creating the variables we will
 need: